 Procedure for soundproofing your campervan

-Clean the steel sheets with an alcohol solution and leave them to dry.
+Clean the steel sheets with an alcohol solution.

-Peel off the outer covering on the dodo dead mat sheets
+Peel off the outer covering on the butyl mat sheets (assuming you’re using those).

 I hope you found this guide to installing a sound deadening in your van conversion useful!
 You now know the best way to soundproof your campervan.
 A well-soundproofed campervan shouldn't block out all external sound.
 It should leave room for you to hear important sounds like that of cars approaching, braking, and so on.
 That aside, it will help you enjoy your travels in peace.